screensavers-club/argos-docs/docs/hardware/assembly-guide/case.md

 # Assembling the Case

-The items required for the case assembly is:
+The items required for the case are:

 - Raspberry Pi & Touch Display assembly
 - Main body part